 Definition:

-ANNs consist of input, hidden, and output layers.
-Each neuron processes input signals and passes them through an activation function, which influences the final output.
+ANNs have input, hidden, and output layers.
+Every neuron receives the input signals and sends them through an activation function that determines the end output.

 Real-World Application:

-ANNs are applied in areas like facial recognition, predictive maintenance in manufacturing, and medical diagnosis.
+ANNs are used in applications such as facial recognition, predictive maintenance for manufacturing, and medical diagnosis.

 10. Generative Adversarial Networks (GANs)